Chapter Contents

 13.2.1 Considerations for Orbital Lifetime Requirements in LEO

-Small spacecraft launched at or around the 400 km altitude naturally decay in under five years, however at orbital altitudes beyond 500 km, there is no guarantee the spacecraft will deorbit within that timeframe and some may have trouble deorbiting in under 25 years.
-This is due to potential low atmospheric density conditions and the effects on various ballistic coefficients, as seen in Figure 13.2.
-This graph displays various cases of SmallSats with distinct masses, drag areas, and initial orbits, under the atmospheric density conditions during the 11-year solar cycle maximum and minimum.
+Small spacecraft launched at or around 400 km altitude naturally decay in under five years, however at orbital altitudes beyond 500 km, there is no guarantee the spacecraft will deorbit within that timeframe, and some may not deorbit within 25 years.
+This is due to low atmospheric density and its effect on ballistic coefficient, as seen in Figure 13.2.
+This graph displays various cases of SmallSats with distinct masses, drag areas, and initial orbits, under atmospheric density conditions corresponding to solar cycle maximum and minimum over the 11-year solar cycle.

 The varying solar weather conditions can affect the deorbit performance for a given altitude and can have a significant impact on orbital lifetimes.
 The atmospheric drag force that satellites experience is increased during solar maximum, resulting in a faster decay.
-In this situation, the Sun emits extra energy in the atmosphere and creates higher density layers in LEO altitudes that produce a stronger drag force on the satellites (13).
-It is common for some missions to plan their launch periods around the solar cycle, and if the stricter 5-year orbital lifetime requirement becomes widely accepted, more companies may want to consider this, as the deorbit time can be reduced by more than 10 years as seen in Figure 13.2.
+In this situation, the Sun emits extra energy into the atmosphere and creates higher density layers in LEO that produce stronger drag forces on satellites (13).
+It is common for some missions to plan their launch periods around the solar cycle; if the stricter 5-year orbital lifetime requirement becomes widely accepted, more operators may consider this approach, as the deorbit time can be reduced by more than 10 years as seen in Figure 13.2.

-Another important factor that affects orbit propagation in LEO is the spacecraft’s Ballistic Coefficient (BC).
-The BC is defined in this chapter as the mass to area ratio multiplied by the inverse of the drag coefficient, that is assumed to equal 2.2.
-By this definition, a spacecraft with a lower ballistic coefficient will decay faster due to the smaller mass to area ratio.
-As shown in Figure 13.2, a 6U spacecraft with an area of 0.06 m2 and an assumed mass of 6 kg has a ballistic coefficient of 45, which is significantly lower than a 100 kg spacecraft of 0.5 m2 with BC of 90.
+Another important factor that affects orbit propagation in LEO is the spacecraft’s ballistic coefficient (BC).
+Spacecraft BC is defined in this chapter as the mass to area ratio multiplied by the inverse of the drag coefficient, assumed to be 2.2.
+By this definition, a spacecraft with a lower ballistic coefficient will decay faster due to lower mass-to-area ratio.
+As shown in Figure 13.2, a 6U spacecraft with an area of 0.06 m2 and an assumed mass of 6 kg has a ballistic coefficient of 45, which is significantly lower than that of a 100 kg spacecraft with an area of 0.5 m2 and a BC of 90.

 Since timing the launch for a particular solar weather scenario may not be feasible, another strategy for satellite operators to comply with orbital lifetime requirements is to decrease their spacecraft ballistic coefficient or mass to area ratio.
-Deorbit technologies such as drag devices can effectively increase the spacecraft’s drag area and may become even more important for spacecraft operations in LEO.
+Deorbit technologies such as drag devices can effectively increase the spacecraft’s drag area and may play an increasingly important role in LEO operations.

 13.3 State-of-the-Art – Passive Deorbit Systems

-Passive deorbit methods require no further active control after deployment, relying only on natural perturbations and forces to deorbit.
-They are popular for their minimal mass, power, and cost constraints, and high reliability.
-Passive methods consist of a deployed structure, such as drag sail, boom, and electromagnetic tether, to reduce the spacecraft’s ballistic coefficient.
-This raises the atmospheric drag on the spacecraft which accelerates the reentry process.
-These techniques have greatly matured in the last ten years, and recent developments have made passive deorbit technology well-known and space ready.
+Passive deorbit methods require no further active control after deployment, relying only on natural perturbations and forces to deorbit the spacecraft.
+They are popular for their minimal mass, power, and cost constraints, and high reliability characteristics.
+Passive methods consist of a deployed structure, such as a drag sail, boom, or electromagnetic tether, to reduce the spacecraft’s ballistic coefficient.
+This raises atmospheric drag on the spacecraft, accelerating the reentry process.
+These techniques have greatly matured in the last ten years, and recent developments have made passive deorbit technology well understood and space-ready.

 13.3.1 High TRL Drag Sails

-Drag devices are the most common deorbit device for satellites orbiting in LEO.
+Drag devices are the most common deorbit technology for satellites orbiting in LEO.
 They are advantageous due to simplicity and small stowed volumes.
-For certain area-to-mass ratios in altitudes equal to or lower than 800 km, drag devices can be deployed to increase the drag area for faster deorbiting in compliance with the new 5-year requirement.
-This technology has been implemented in several small spacecraft missions, and several companies and institutions are developing prototypes that are increasingly more mature, providing solutions to the space debris problem for missions that do not have resources for an active system.
+For certain area-to-mass ratios in altitudes equal to or lower than 800 km, drag devices can be deployed to increase the drag area for faster deorbiting to meet emerging 5-year requirements.
+This technology has been implemented in several small spacecraft missions, and several companies and institutions are developing prototypes that are increasingly more mature, providing solutions for missions that lack the resources for active deorbit systems.

 Many mission designers are discovering that drag sails do not need to be complicated in material or shape to be effective.
-It is important to note some missions described below have more information since they are publicly available.
-Found at the end of this section, Table 13-1 summarizes state-of-the-art passive deorbit systems.
+It is important to note that some missions described below are better documented due to publicly available data.
+Table 13-1, located at the end of this section, summarizes state-of-the-art passive deorbit systems.
 Solar sail technology development and mission information are found in the In-Space Propulsion chapter.

 Missions

 CanX-7 started at an initial ~700 km Sun-synchronous orbit (SSO), deployed a drag sail in May 2017 and re-entered April 2022.
-The sail was developed and tested at University of Toronto Institute for Aerospace Studies Space Flight Laboratory (UTIAS-SFL) (Figure 13.3).
-The CanX-7 deorbit technology consists of a thin film sail that is divided into four individual modules that each provide 1 m2 of drag area.
-These sail sections are deployed mechanically with spring booms, which help to preserve the geometry.
-Each module also has electronics for individual telemetry and command that allowed different sections to be controlled separately to mitigate risk of a single failure, and for custom adaptability to various spacecraft geometries and ballistic coefficient requirements for other missions (22).
+The thin film sail—developed and tested at University of Toronto Institute for Aerospace Studies Space Flight Laboratory (UTIAS-SFL)—consists of four modules, each providing 1 m2 of drag area (see Figure 13.3).
+Each sail section deployed mechanically with spring booms, preserving geometry and incorporating separate electronics for individual telemetry and command to mitigate risk of single-point failures.
+This is useful for custom adaptability to various spacecraft geometries and ballistic coefficient requirements for other missions (14).

-The Surrey Space Centre based in the United Kingdom developed DragSail technology that was implemented in a family of missions.
-Funded by the European Commission QB50 program and the DEPLOYTECH partnership that included German Aerospace Centre (DLR) and NASA Marshall Space Flight Center, among others, the Inflatesail 3U CubeSat first demonstrated the DragSail in 2017 and included a mast/drag-sail technology that successfully deorbited the satellite in just 72 days.
-This achievement was the first time a spacecraft has deorbited using European inflatable and drag-sail methods (18).
+The Surrey Space Centre, based in the United Kingdom, developed DragSail technology that was implemented in a family of missions.
+Funded by the European Commission QB50 program and the DEPLOYTECH partnership that included the German Aerospace Centre (DLR) and NASA Marshall Space Flight Center, among others, the Inflatesail 3U CubeSat first demonstrated the DragSail in 2017 and included a mast/drag-sail technology that successfully deorbited the satellite in just 72 days.
+This achievement was the first time a spacecraft has deorbited using European inflatable and drag-sail methods (15).

-The RemoveDebris mission, developed under the European Commission FP7 program by a consortium of several institutions such as Airbus and the Surrey Space Centre consisted of a 100 kg small spacecraft deployed from the ISS in 2018.
+The RemoveDebris mission, developed under the European Commission FP7 program by a consortium of several institutions such as Airbus and the Surrey Space Centre, consisted of a 100 kg spacecraft, deployed from the ISS in 2018.
 One of the experiments it carried was a passive drag augmentation device consisting of a sail.
-The sail was deployed in March 2019, however, trajectory data showed it only partially deployed since no significant altitude change was measured.
+The sail was deployed in March 2019, however, trajectory data indicated only partial deployment, as no significant altitude change was observed.
 The lessons learned from this incident were implemented in another version for the Space Flight Industries’ SSO-A mission that incorporated two of these sails.
-In that case, the assembly did not include an inflatable boom (21).
+In that case, the assembly did not include an inflatable boom (15).

-MMA Design LLC patented the dragNET de-orbit system, which is a 2.8 kg module (Figure 13.5) featuring four stowed thin membranes that deploy through a single heater-powered actuator.
-The sail has an area of 14 m2 that can effectively deorbit a 180 kg spacecraft at an altitude of 850 km in less than 10 years.
-The dragNET was a part of the ORS-3 Minotaur Upper Stage and facilitated its deorbit in 2.1 years after launch in November 2013.
-In October 2022, the dragNET deorbit system was launched as part of the General Atomics GAzelle satellite, as seen in Figure 13.5, and is still operational (15).
+MMA Design LLC patented the dragNET de-orbit system, which is a 2.8 kg module (Figure 13.5 [top]) featuring four stowed thin membranes that deploy through a single heater-powered actuator.
+The sail has an area of 14 m2 that can effectively deorbit a 180 kg spacecraft at an altitude of 850 km within 10 years (18).
+The dragNET was a part of the ORS-3 Minotaur Upper Stage and facilitated its deorbit 2.1 years after launch in November 2013.
+In October 2022, the dragNET deorbit system was launched as part of the General Atomics GAzelle satellite, as seen in the lower image of Figure 13.5, and is still operational (19).

 The Planetary Society’s LightSail-2 was a 3U CubeSat mission with a solar sail launched in June 2019 and deployed from the Prox-1 satellite once in orbit.
-The mission demonstrated that solar sail technology can be used in LEO by modifying its orbit altitude along the course of the mission.
+The mission demonstrated that solar sail technology can be used in LEO by modifying its orbital altitude over the course of the mission.
 The 32 m2 sail was able to extend the mission lifetime by reducing orbital decay and on some occasions, it was also able to overcome drag entirely.
-In late November 2022, the mission successfully re-entered the atmosphere according to orbital predictions (30).
+In late November 2022, the mission successfully re-entered the atmosphere according to orbital predictions (22).

-Gama launched its first spacecraft mission, a 6U CubeSat name Gama Alpha, in January 2023 into a ~550 km LEO and is currently still in orbit.
-This first technology demonstration mission aims to test the deployment and control of their 73.3 m2 solar sail, and the final phase of the mission will use the sail to rapidly deorbit the satellite (32).
+Gama launched its first spacecraft mission, a 6U CubeSat named Gama Alpha, in January 2023 into a ~550 km LEO and is currently still in orbit.
+This first technology demonstration mission aims to test the deployment and control of their 73.3 m2 solar sail, and the final phase of the mission will use the sail to rapidly deorbit the satellite (25).

-SBUDNIC, a CubeSat designed and built by Brown University students with support from D-Orbit shown in Figure 13.7, AMSAT-Italy, La Sapienza-University of Rome, and NASA Rhode Island Space Grant, demonstrated a practical, low-cost method to cut down on space debris.
+SBUDNIC, shown in Figure 13.7, and designed and built by Brown University students with support from D-Orbit, AMSAT-Italy, La Sapienza-University of Rome, and NASA Rhode Island Space Grant, demonstrated a practical, low-cost method to cut down on space debris.
 Rather than taking debris out of orbit after it becomes a problem, this $30 drag device made from Kapton polyimide can be added onto satellites to radically reduce how long they’re in space.
-SBIDNIC was launched on a SpaceX rocket May 2022 as part of the Transporter 5 ridesharing mission.
-The plastic drag sail was deployed at about 520 kilometers and the satellite re-entered August 2023, about five years ahead of schedule (50).
+SBUDNIC was launched on a SpaceX rocket May 2022 as part of the Transporter 5 ridesharing mission.
+The plastic drag sail was deployed at about 520 kilometers and the satellite re-entered August 2023, about five years ahead of schedule (26).

-The Advanced Composite Solar Sail System (ACS3) is a mission developed at NASA Langley and NASA Ames that consists of a spacecraft that will deploy an 81 m2 solar sail in a 1000 km sun-synchronous orbit (see Figure 13.8).
-The main objective of the mission is to demonstrate that solar radiation pressure can propel the spacecraft to change the semimajor-axis and obtain a different orbit altitude.
-The sail is composed of a combination of composite materials with distinct properties, and it will be deployed with lightweight booms from a 12U CubeSat bus, developed by NanoAvionics.
-The spacecraft was launched aboard an Electron launch vehicle in April 2024.
-Although the main objective of the mission is to show the propulsive capabilities of the solar sail, the device can be used for deorbiting purposes, and it may be used at the end of the ACS3 spacecraft lifetime for decommissioning (31).
+The Advanced Composite Solar Sail System (ACS3) was a mission developed at NASA Langley and NASA Ames that consisted of a spacecraft that deployed an 81 m2 solar sail in a 1000 km sun-synchronous orbit (see Figure 13.8).
+The sail, composed of a combination of composite materials with distinct properties, was deployed using lightweight booms from a 12U CubeSat bus, developed by NanoAvionics.
+ACS3 launched in April 2024 (27).
+Although the main objective of the mission to show the propulsive capabilities of the solar sail were not achieved, the sail was successfully deployed prior to decommissioning in 2026.

 TechEdSat (Passive) Exo-Brake Series